julianeugarten/TWC_Riveter/README.md

-# TWC: Using Riveter NLP to Map Gendered Power Dynamics in Hades/Persephone Fanfiction
+# TWC: Using Riveter to Map Gendered Power Dynamics in Hades/Persephone Fanfiction

 This repository contains supplementary code and data for the paper 'Using Riveter NLP to Map Gendered Power Dynamics in Hades/Persephone Fanfiction ' which is forthcoming in _Transformative Works and Cultures._